gambitcomminc/aws-iot-python/README.md

 # aws-iot-python
 Utilities using the Python AWS SDK

-Used for creating
+Used for creating the AWS
-online MQTT labs at https://mqttlab.iotsim.io, and large-scale prototypes with MIMIC MQTT Simulator https://www.gambitcomm.com/site/mqttsimulator.php
+online MQTT lab at https://mqttlab.iotsim.io/aws, and large-scale prototypes with MIMIC MQTT Simulator https://www.gambitcomm.com/site/mqttsimulator.php

     % python list_things.py